 I have a passion for reed organs — also called pump organs.
 I own three–all from Ontario, and all different–a Bell, an Uxbridge, and a Sherlock Manning, made from 1880 to 1907.
-I try not to buy more.
-I love the fact that they are completely mechanical and can be taken apart and put back together with only a screwdriver.
-And I am fond of their wheezy tone that can credibly play tunes from Palestrina to Procul Harum with Piaf in between.
+[Update Jan 2020– I have a fourth organ: a melodeon made in Boston]

 This page describes my amateur repairs on my Uxbridge organ.
 Perhaps it will be useful to someone else.